Adldap2/Adldap2/docs/models/model.md

 ## Saving

-When you have any Adldap model instance, you can call the `save()` method to persist the changes to your server.
+When you have any model instance, you can call the `save()` method to persist the changes to your server.
 This method returns a `boolean`.
 For example:

 ```php